lindeloev/mcp/dev/DECISIONS.md

 Users can specify non-ordered change points (`prior = list(cp_1 = 20, cp_2 = 10)`). mcp should not spend code and complexity checking this and raising informative errors.

 # 2026-09-12: residuals() are relative to fitted values - not predicted values
-`brms` defaults to `resid = y - predicted` whereas mcp will have `resid = y - fitted`, aligning with base R and classical statistics.
+`brms` defaults to `resid = y - predicted` whereas mcp use `resid = y - fitted`, aligning with base R and classical statistics.
 This is more R-native.

+# 2026-09-13: a few more deviations from brms priors
+ * Normal-priors are used for non-gaussian-identity models, because brms-like t-priors led to impossible values on response scale.
+ * mcp use dnorm(0, 2.5)T(0, ) for Group SD Scale.
+This is very broad.
+It could have been narrower.
+E[exp(b)] is only finite when sd < 1 and strictly for sd <= 0.5, but this was not chosen.